Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 ![image-20230107210713030](assets/readme/image-20230107210713030.png)

-## Running the Permissions Service API, Locally
+## Running the SaaS Permissions Service API Locally

 After all of the above have been set up, you're now ready to build and run the SaaS Permissions Services in your local development environment.
 As you press debug/run, a browser will open and load a Swagger Page: